 Starbucks boasts nearly 20,000 retail stores in over 60 countries.
 With its global presence, Starbucks must prove its true dedication to sustainability and provide organic dairy milk at all of its locations to support a sustainable future for all.

 Starbucks is already a leader in the coffee shop industry by serving rBGH-free dairy and using only USDA-certified organic soy milk.
 By setting the same organic standard for dairy milk, Starbucks can demonstrate a serious commitment to providing environmentally and socially conscious products.

 Ask Starbucks to step up to the plate and commit to serving organic dairy milk at all of its locations.

-Smartphones are often made in factories where workers do not have adequate training or protective gear for handling toxic substances.
+Smartphones are regularly made in factories where workers do not have adequate training or protective gear for handling toxic substances.
 Exposure to dangerous chemicals can lead to cancer, leukemia, nerve damage, liver and kidney failure, and reproductive health issues, depending on the chemical and level of exposure.

-Join Green America in calling on Apple to ensure that no more workers are poisoned while making Apple products and that workers who have been become ill receive adequate treatment.
+Join Green America in calling on Apple to ensure that no more workers are poisoned while making Apple products and that workers who have become ill receive adequate treatment.

 Put an end to

 Tell Apple to protect its workers from dangerous chemicals.